UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Uncertainty-Aware Grasping Pipeline

-A grasp is attempted only if $\mathrm{LCB} > 0$, indicating that the grasp is expected to satisfy the force-closure margin with high confidence; otherwise, the system abstains.
-This criterion uses a one-sided lower bound, as we are specifically concerned with controlling the probability that the true grasp margin falls below zero (i.e., becomes infeasible), while any margin above zero is considered desirable.
-The confidence factor $z_{\alpha}$ is adjusted based on the leaf occlusion, which relaxes the bound in easier (low-occlusion) cases and becomes stricter as occlusion increases.
+which provides an object-level feasibility measure that captures whether a detected strawberry consistently admits at least one force-closure grasp across uncertain shape completions.
+A grasp is attempted only if $\mathrm{LCB} > 0$, indicating that the object admits at least one force-closure grasp with high confidence; otherwise, the system abstains.
+This criterion uses a one-sided lower bound because we are specifically concerned with controlling the risk that no force-closure grasp exists due to uncertainty, while larger margins are always desirable.

+The confidence scaling factor $z_{\alpha}$ is a linear function of the estimated leaf occlusion level $\alpha$, bounded by the minimum, $z_{\min}$, and maximum, $z_{\max}$, confidence scaling parameters corresponding to the least and most occluded cases respectively, and $\alpha_{\max}$ is the maximum possible occlusion level.
+In particular, we use a linear scaling,